JoelBosch90/stats/collector/README.md

 it is possible to use this information to accurately calculate unique website visitors per day, but not across longer periods of time.

+Old salts get removed after two days.
+This means that all data is immediately pseudonymized and becomes truly anonymized after two days.

 ## Volumes

 This service requires two mounted volumes: